 Even though $T(z)$ is defined implicitly by equation~\eqref{eq:T}, we can use \cite[Thm.\ VI.6]{flajolet_analytic_2009} to obtain its singular expansion at the dominant singularity $z=\rho'$, where $\rho'\coloneqq4/27$, namely

-One can now continue as in the proof of Theorem~\ref{thm:distribution_Schroeder}: make the substitution $x=t/z$ in equation~\eqref{eq:N-T}, find its singular expansion at $z=\rho'$, and use singularity analysis to estimate $[x^rz^n](G(x,y,z)-T(z))/t_n$ when $r$ is fixed and $n\to\infty$, which gives the stated expression for the limit distribution of the depth of node~$r$. \end{proof}
+One can now continue as in the proof of Theorem~\ref{thm:distribution_Schroeder}: make the substitution $x=t/z$ in equation~\eqref{eq:N-T}, find its singular expansion at $z=\rho'$, and use singularity analysis to estimate $[x^rz^n](G(x,y,z)-T(z))/t_n$ when $r$ is fixed and $n\to\infty$, which gives the stated expression for the limiting distribution of the depth of node~$r$. \end{proof}

-For example, extracting the coefficient of $x$ in Theorem~\ref{thm:distribution_noncrossing}, the limit distribution of the depth of node $1$ in noncrossing trees is given by the probability generating function which describes a (shifted) negative binomial $\NB(2,1/3)$.
-Extracting the coefficient of $x^2$, we find that the limit distribution of the depth of node $2$ is given by
+For example, extracting the coefficient of $x$ in Theorem~\ref{thm:distribution_noncrossing}, the limiting distribution of the depth of node $1$ in noncrossing trees is given by the probability generating function which describes a (shifted) negative binomial $\NB(2,1/3)$.
+Extracting the coefficient of $x^2$, we find that the limiting distribution of the depth of node $2$ is given by

-The limit distribution of the depths of the first few nodes is plotted on the left of Figure~\ref{fig:dist_noncrossing_smallr}.
+The limiting distribution of the depths of the first few nodes is plotted on the left of Figure~\ref{fig:dist_noncrossing_smallr}.

 Differentiating the generating function in Theorem~\ref{thm:distribution_noncrossing} with respect to $y$ and evaluating at $y=1$, we obtain

 Extracting the coefficient of $x^r$, we recover the expression in Theorem~\ref{thm:average_depths_noncrossing} for the average depth of node $r$ in the limit, for fixed~$r$.